-As part of the installation it creates an Update.bat batch file that can be used to automate the process of merging tally and joint map updates from the field into master tally and joint map files.
-The Update.bat batch file that is created is designed to work with a folder structure where the crew file folders are subfolders of the folder containing the master files.
+As part of the installation it creates an Update (.bat) batch file that can be used to automate the process of merging tally and joint map updates from the field into master tally and joint map files.
+The Update batch file that is created is designed to work with a folder structure where the crew file folders are subfolders of the folder containing the master files.
 Once you have created an appropriate structure you can copy the Update.bat file from the program installation folder into the folder containing the master files and then run it from there.

-By default the Update.bat batch file is designed to operate with the master .csv file name supplied to it as a command line parameter, which means that it needs to be run from a Command Prompt window (DOS Shell).
-However, you can edit the batch file to have the name of the master .csv file specified directly in the batch file if you wish.
-This allows the batch to be run by simply double clicking on the batch file name from Windows Explorer.
-To do this do the following:
+By default the Update batch file is designed to operate with the master CSV file name supplied to it as a command line parameter, which means that it needs to be run from a Command Prompt window (DOS Shell).
+However, you can edit the batch file to have the name of the master CSV file specified directly in the batch file if you wish.
+This allows the batch to be run by double clicking the batch file name in File Explorer.
+To do this:

-- 1. Open the Update.bat file in a suitable text editor (for example, Notepad). - 2.
-Modify the 4th line in the file.
+- 1. Open the Update batch file in a suitable text editor (for example, Notepad). - 2.
+Modify the fourth line in the file.
 This line is initially created as: set masterCsvFile=%1.
-Change the %1 at the end of the line to the name of the master tally .csv file, remembering to include the file name in double quotes if it includes space characters. - For example, if your master tally .csv file name is 'My tally file.csv' then replace the %1 characters with "My tally file.csv".
+Change the %1 at the end of the line to the name of the master tally CSV file, remembering to include the file name in double quotes if it includes space characters.

+For example, if your master tally CSV file name is 'My tally file.csv' then replace the %1 characters with "My tally file.csv".
 The double quotes are optional if there are no space characters in the file name.
-No file path is required in the specification of the master .csv file name since the Update.bat file being edited is in the same folder as the master .csv file. - 3.
-Save the edited Update.bat file.
+No file path is required in the specification of the master CSV file name since the Update.bat file being edited is in the same folder as the master .csv file.

+3. Save the edited file.